-Ooma Office’s top quality service isn’t anything new; Ooma has been ranked as the #1 small business VoIP phone service for seven years in a row.
+Ooma Office’s top quality service isn’t anything new; Ooma has been ranked as the #1 small business VoIP phone service for eight years in a row.
 The quality of your phone calls can affect your customer experience, and Ooma’s behind-the-scenes transmissions rely upon PureVoice Technology to optimize voice quality while dynamically responding to internet conditions.

 Additionally, Spectrum and its parent company Charter Communications are known for their incredibly poor customer service, which contributed to their ranking as the 12th most hated company in the country.

 On the other hand, when Business News Daily tested Ooma’s customer service by making several anonymous calls to customer service, it reported a high-quality experience.
 “During our calls, the Ooma representatives were helpful and friendly,” said the reviewer.
 “They answered all of our questions clearly and thoroughly.
 Some of the other providers we spoke with didn’t provide the same level of detailed answers that Ooma did.

 While both services provide unlimited calling within the United States, we’re interested to see how the two services stack up with their business phone features.

 Both Ooma and Spectrum include features such as extension dialing, virtual receptionist, caller ID, ring groups, call logs, virtual fax, and voicemail listening via email.